 What is ESO Class Mastery?

 Class Mastery in ESO is a set of bonus passives you unlock by staying pure class.
 Pure class means using all three of your class's own skill lines (for example, Ardent Flame, Draconic Power and Earthen Heart on a Dragonknight).
-If you swap one of those for a skill line from another class, that's subclassing and you lose access to Class Mastery.
+If you swap one of those for a skill line from another class, that's subclassing and you lose access to Class Mastery Passives.

 How to unlock: